 It’s very straightforward to set up Chromecast Mac and so is casting media!
 Click the cast icon in the Chrome browser toolbar to enable the cast extension.
 The contents of the Chrome browser tab will show on your big screen (TV).
 You can select to stream a specific browser tab or the entire screen.

-3 Best Alternatives to Chromcast in 2018
+3 Best Alternatives to Chromcast

 3. Fire TV Cube